leod99/avn/Readme.txt

 restart Kafka service and retry if any error occurs)

-7. Metric message is generated every 5mins, verify on Postgres server
+7. Metric message generation runs every 5mins, or can be invoked manually by
+$./runjob.sh
+or
+$python fabrun.py

+verify on Postgres server,
 $sudo apt install postgresql postgresql-contrib
 $sudo -i -u postgres